IgorMarques/evaluation_test_for_candidates/README.md

 The world as we know it has fallen into an apocalyptic scenario.
 A laboratory-made virus is transforming human beings and animals into zombies, hungry for fresh flesh.

-You, as a zombie resistance member (and the last survivor who knows how to code), were chosen to develop a system to share resources between non-infected humans.
+You, as a zombie resistance member (and the last survivor who knows how to code), was designated to develop a system to share resources between non-infected humans.

 ## Features

 You will need to develop a ***REST API*** (yes, we care about architecture design even in the midst of a zombie apocalypse!), which will store information about the survivors, as well as the resources they own.

-To do this, the api will need to have the following features:
+To do this, the api must have the following features:

 - **Add survivors to the database**